dnlbowers/jobs-a-gooden/AGILE.md

 ### Sprint 4 notes:
 * Since in sprint 3, I managed to complete six user stories, I chose to take all the remaining seven into sprint 4.
 * Due to several commitments outside of the course, I only completed one task.
 I have not had much time to work on the project due to having a tech interview questionnaire to complete.
-* Due to the above, this turned into a dummy sprint with little achievement.
-Until I had to divert my attention, the burn-down chart was looking ok, so I will re-add the stories to the next sprint with reassessed priorities.
+* Due to the above, this was a dummy sprint with little achievement.
+Until I had to divert my attention, the burn-down chart was looking ok so I will re-add the stories to the next sprint with reassessed priorities.

 ![Fourth Sprint Screenshot](docs/agile/sprint-screenshots/sprint4.JPG)